Are acorns poisonous to horses?

-- Some horses are naturally more susceptible to acorn poisoning, a small amount may make them ill.
+- Some horses are naturally more susceptible to acorn poisoning, a small amount may make them ill4

-- Overgrazed paddocks or long hot summers reducing grazing quality increase the chance of horses eating acorns.
+- Overgrazed paddocks or long hot summers reducing grazing quality and lack of forage increase the chance of horses eating acorns

 How can I reduce the risk?